-Pre-Exposure Prophylaxis Indication:
+Pre-exposure Prophylaxis Indication:

 Pre-treatment with Protexia not only provided 100% survival against multiple lethal doses of the nerve agents VX and soman in animal models but surviving animals also displayed no nerve agent side effects.
 In these experiments, one group of animals was pre-treated with Protexia or a negative control.
 Eighteen hours later, they were exposed to multiple lethal doses of nerve agent (VX or soman).
 Another group of animals was exposed to approximately 75% less nerve agent and then treated immediately with the current standard therapy, a three-drug cocktail of atropine, 2-PAM and diazepam.
 Animals were videotaped post-exposure and evaluated for toxic signs by observers blinded to the treatment groups.
-In addition, a number of neurological tests (including balance and memory tests) were performed six hours after exposure.
+In addition, a functional observation battery neurological function tests (ability to balance and memory tests) were formed six hours after exposure.

 Results: None of the control animals exposed to nerve agents alone survived while 100% of animals pretreated with Protexia survived with no visible nerve agent side effects and no loss of balance or memory relative to negative control animals.
-In contrast, the animals exposed to much lower levels of nerve agents followed by treatment with the current standard therapy did not respond as well.
-Survival in these animals was mixed with 100% survival in animals exposed to VX but only 50% survival in animals exposed to soman.
-However, all survivors had significant side effects including a pronounced loss of balance and loss of memory.
+In contrast, the animals exposed to much lower levels of nerve agents and subsequently treated with the current standard therapy did not respond as well.
+Survival in these animals mixed with 100% survival in animals exposed to VX but only 50% survival in animals exposed to soman, although all survivors had significant side effects including a pronounced loss of balance and loss of memory.

-Post-Exposure Therapeutic Indication:
+Post-exposure Therapeutic Indication: